UKCloud/documentation/articles/openshift/oshift-faq.md

 ### How is UKCloud for OpenShift billed?

-- **Red Hat OpenShift**.
-This service comprises of two charges elements:

-  - **Starter Pack -** providing an initial footprint of 32GiB of RAM, billed by the month with a one-month minimum commitment
-  - **Expansion Pack -** billed by the month with a one-month minimum commitment based upon the amour of additional RAM consumed

-- **Open source Cloud Foundry**.
-This service comprises of two charging elements:
+This service comprises of two main chargeable elements:

-  - **Starter Pack --** providing an initial footprint of 32GiB of RAM, billed by the month with a one-month minimum commitment
-  - **Expansion Pack -** billed by the hour based upon the amour of additional RAM consumed
+  - **Starter Pack -** provides the foundation OpenShift services to support the orchestration and management of the container runtime environments.
+Each customer environment requires only a single Starter Pack
+  - **Expansion Pack -** Provides the footprint to host customer’s containerised applications and services.
+Customers can choose to mix and match their Runtime Packs, and Runtime Packs can be called off individually, however UKCloud strongly recommends the initial deployment of two or more Runtime Packs for production environments to provide resilience to your workloads in the event of the failure of a single Runtime Pack.

 ### Does UKCloud offer a free trial?